 Guilty Until Proven Innocent

-For the person who wants to protest that there are legitimate infomercial companies that are run honestly and I’m damning them all with a broad brush… If the company is on the up-and-up anyone who follows my advice should get all the reassurance they need from a simple search.
+For the person who wants to protest that there are legitimate infomercial companies that are run honestly and I’m damning them all with a broad brush… If the company is on the up-and-up you should get all the reassurance you need from a simple search online.
 There is far too much fraud and snake oil out there now to pretend my blog is a court of law.
 When it comes to infomercials, I’m very much a consumer who believes guilty until proven innocent.